josieheartthrob/testtools/README.md

 # testtools

-A really convoluted set of tools with severe limitations for testing in python.
+A set of really convoluted tools with severe limitations for running tests in python.

 ## Requirements